 Simon C, Domínguez F, Valbuena D, Pellicer A. The role of estrogen in uterine receptivity and blastocyst implantation.
 Trends Endocrinol Metab 2003;14:197 – 199.

-FAQs from users: 'How long will I needle during the endometrial preparation?', 'Is it necessary to prepare the endometrium for AI?', 'Natural vs. stimulated cycle, which is better during the IVF endometrial preparation phase?', 'What are normal estrogen and progesterone levels before transfer?', 'What are the symptoms caused by endometrial preparation treatments?', 'Is endometrial preparation possible with the use of oral pills only?' and 'What hormone is responsible for preparing the endometrium during the proliferative phase?
+FAQs from users: 'How long will I needle during the endometrial preparation?', 'Is it necessary to prepare the endometrium for AI?', 'Natural vs. stimulated cycle, which is better during the IVF endometrial preparation phase?', 'What are normal estrogen and progesterone levels before transfer?', 'What are the symptoms caused by endometrial preparation treatments?', 'Is endometrial preparation possible with the use of oral pills only?', 'What hormone is responsible for preparing the endometrium during the proliferative phase?
 When is it administered?' and 'What is an atrophic endometrium?'.